allthingslinux/tux/docs/content/user/modules/moderation/unjail.md

 The `unjail` command releases a member from isolation, removing the "Jail" role and restoring the previous roles they held before being jailed.
 Tux automatically tracks and stores a member's roles when they are jailed, making it easy to return them to their original state once the issue is resolved.

+If a jailed member leaves and rejoins the server, Tux re-jails them automatically; use `/unjail` when you intend to release them.

 ## Syntax

 The `unjail` command can be used in two ways: